 If you are financing your home, an appraisal contingency is strongly recommended to protect yourself from a low appraisal.
 With it, you can walk away from the contract with your earnest money deposit or use it as a bargaining tool.

 On the other hand, without the appraisal contingency, a seller could be more likely to accept your offer over others if you’re able to pay cash or put down a large down payment.
-Consider all these factors before you send that offer.
+There’s a lot of information to consider when deciding whether to waive your appraisal contingency or not and it’s highly situational.
+Take into account your location, your home’s value and recent upgrades, and how the real estate market is acting.